superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 are shown as blue-filled squares, while those that do not are white-filled squares.
 Similarly, all selected genomes appear on the tree as blue-filled circles, and those not selected as white-filled circles.
-All six selected genomes from Santa Clara are not visible on the tree at once, as they are not all closely related and the tree needed to be zoomed in for readability.
-Genomes CS02 and CS06 are both visible, on separate branches of the tree, indicating they are less related to each other, and the other four genomes from Santa Clara, than the genomes with which they group most closely.
+The six selected genomes from Santa Clara are widely distributed through out the tree (at this zoom level, they are not all visible).
+Genomes CS02 and CS06 are both visible, on separate branches of the tree, indicating they are less related to each other, and the other four genomes from Santa Clara, than several other *E. coli* genomes with which they group more closely.

 This ability to quickly examine geographical strain clusters in a phylogenetic context would prove extremely useful in determining if a